geo-martino/musify/README.template.md

     # pretty print information about the loaded objects
     print(track1, track2, track3, album, playlist, artist)
     ```
-5. Add some tracks to a playlist in your library, synchronise with Spotify, and log the results
+5. Add some tracks to a playlist in your library, synchronise with Spotify, and log the results as follows:

-   > [!NOTE] This step will only work if you chose to load either your entire library or just your playlists in step 3.
+   > This step will only work if you chose to load either your playlists or your entire library in step 3.
     ```python
     my_playlist = library.playlists["<YOUR PLAYLIST'S NAME>"]